 Scout Alarm Review

-Last updated: June 1st, 2017.
+Last updated: July 1st, 2017.
 We aren't sure what sound a Fox makes but this home security system makes a very loud one if you ever set it off.
-Now it's not smart to make a scout animal or Scout the alarm system mad.
-Anyways, this new company is turning heads in this industry with good technology and affordable monitoring.
-It may not appeal to everyone but for Millennials and techie gadget lovers, it is a fresh approach.
+It's not smart to make a Scout mad!
+This new home security company is turning heads with sleek technology and affordable monitoring.
+It may not appeal to everyone, but for Millennials and techie gadget lovers, it is a fresh approach.

 A glance at the pros and cons of Scout Alarm